 I visited Scotland a few years ago during a roadtrip around the UK.
 And I was so excited that I can’t wait for the whole family to come.

-In this article we look at interesting places and things to do in Scotland.
-The article also includes tips on where to stay – divided by region, so you can get a better idea of what’s around and what excursions you can take nearby.
+In this article we look at best places to visit and things to do in Scotland.
+The article also includes tips on where to stay – divided by region, so you can get a better idea of what’s around and what trips you can take nearby.

 To help you plan your Scotland itinerary, you can use the map at the end of this article to find things to do in Scotland.